trustedanalytics-ng/platform-wiki/Use-Case-Examples/examples_spaceshuttle.md

 B. If a Jupyter instance already exists, skip this step.
 If *no* Jupyter instance exists, enter a notebook **Instance Name** and click the **Create a new Jupyter instance** button.
 This takes less than a minute to complete.

-D. For your Jupyter instance, click **Show** to see the password for the instance.
-Copy the password for use in the next step.

-E. Click the **App Url** link to login to your Jupyter instance, using the password you just copied.
+C. Click the **App Url** link to login to your Jupyter instance.

-F. In Jupyter, click the (white) **Upload** button, then navigate to the Space Shuttle notebook file, which can be found here: `space-shuttle-demo-master/sparktkmodelgenerator/sparktk_shuttle_model_generator.ipynb`
+D. In Jupyter, click the (white) **Upload** button, then navigate to the Space Shuttle notebook file, which can be found here: `space-shuttle-demo-master/sparktkmodelgenerator/sparktk_shuttle_model_generator.ipynb`

-G. Select the file and click the second (blue) **Upload** button.
+E. Select the file and click the second (blue) **Upload** button.

-H. In Jupyter, click on the `sparktk_shuttle_model_generator.ipynb` file to open the file.
+F. In Jupyter, click on the `sparktk_shuttle_model_generator.ipynb` file to open the file.

 ## Step 4: Connecting to TAP server and generating the model